D-Jeffrey/Pioneer-info/README.md

 VSX-924 - Yes
 VSX=925 - No

-# ?RGD Command
+### ?RGD Command
 Does not work on older models Pre-2016

-# FL does not work on older models
+### FL does not work on older models

-## Pioneer Models that have a LAN (and/or WiFi)
+# Pioneer Models that have a LAN (and/or WiFi)
-(Source hifiengine.com) - 56 devices
+For Home Assistant Intergration see https://github.com/crowbarz/ha-pioneer_async if you Pioneer has a LAN port.

 ## Receivers WITH LAN Port